unixwzrd/oobabooga-macOS/README.md

 I'll continue testing and benchmarking things and will try to get some real numbers produced and presented soon.
 No matter what, keep watching this spot for my latest updates on this issue.

-## 11 Aug 2023 - This Kind of Explains the Issue With pip, conda, etc al.
+## 11 Aug 2023 - This Kind of Explains the Issue With pip, conda, etc al

 Well, I haven't tried the latest main branch of oobagooba as I'm still on a working 1.3.1 I have in my repository.
 I'm sorting some performance and library compatibility issues out now, but hope to be back to getting a 1.5 release which is tested and running on macOS using Metal.
 Metal also happens to be the piece I'm looking into deeply because there seem yo be issues about it using GPU or CPU or both, I have just about got a test framework setup for different combinations of things like NumPy, Pandas, PyTorch, and will test them in various configurations.